SCOBIE CUSTOM AUDIO

 Evaluation of Sonic Performance

 The sonic performance proved to be most satisfying, providing practical correlation with the theoretically ideal amplifier.
 The acoustic dynamic range is very satisfying, with lifelike impact, combined with superlative transparency found even in peaks in program material.
-Most of the listening tests are done with the very best audiophile LP pressings of classical and jazz recordings of the highest quality.
-Only the best 50 or so LP's out of a quality collection of 5000 LP's are used, to ensure an optimum combination of covering a wide variety of types of sounds while enabling the developer to become very familiar with the program material.
-Transparency is superb in all frequency ranges from the lows to the highs.
+Most of the listening tests were sourced by audiophile LP pressings of classical and jazz recordings of the highest quality.
+Transparency was superb in all frequency ranges from the lows to the highs.
 Transparency remains extremely good even in very soft passages in the music.
 The quality and timbre of acoustic instruments is exceptional, and remains constant over the range of dynamic levels.
-We are confident that these are the finest sounding amplifiers in existence.
-A number of experienced local audiophiles have heard this system and the opinions are unanimous that the sonic performance is unflawed, which cannot be said of any other audio system.
-Many music lovers, from the audiophile background, musicians, and lay persons have listened to our demonstration system, which contains the prototype ideal amplifiers, as well as many other components of advanced design.
-Those who truly love music are unanimous that we have, by a large margin, the most natural sound quality possible.
+A number of experienced local audiophiles heard this system and the findings are that the sonic performance is satisfing, and that the dyanamic range suffers little compression.

 True Works of Art

 A true work of art has a number of qualities: it is unique, usually hand-made to the highest achievable quality, and most importantly, reflects some aspect of reality.
-As these amplifiers are capable of closely reproducing musical reality, they qualify as true works of art, and are in a class that is beyond the scope of high-end audio.
-These amplifiers are of absolutely unique design and are the only existing examples of this design.
-The physical appearance of these amplifiers has been very positively received by all who have beheld them, including those with a developed appreciation for aesthetics.
+If amplifiers are capable of closely reproducing musical reality, they qualify as true works of art, and are in a class that is beyond the scope of high-end audio.

 Investing in Works of Art